 Experienced Wilmington Estate Planning Attorneys

-If you’re considering amending or revoking your will, it is advisable to consult an experienced North Carolina estate planning attorney to ensure you’re properly communicating your intentions to your family members.
+If you’re considering amending or revoking your will, it is advisable to consult an experienced Wilmington estate planning attorney to ensure you’re properly communicating your intentions to your family members.
 By doing so, you can rest assured that you’re taking steps toward avoiding familial conflict down the road, and can ensure your intentions and wishes will be respected and upheld.
-Contact Rountree Losee, LLP today to learn more about how our estate planning attorneys can help.
+Contact Rountree Losee, LLP today to learn more about how our Wilmington estate planning attorneys can help.